qusers/Q/experiments/analytical-charge-validation/PILOT_PROTOCOL.md

 Surface Constraint All-Atom Solvent (SCAAS) forces, thermostat and radial wall remain unchanged.
 High-performance computing (HPC) submission requires user approval.

+The [campaign assembly](CAMPAIGN.md) now exposes an existing [constraint-convergence blocker](CONSTRAINT_BLOCKER.md) in the full seed matrix.
+The pilot must not launch by loosening that geometry check or replacing its seed.

 ## What would answer the original question?

 Bookkeeping correctness and physical adequacy are different tests.
 The native